 Benefits of Indoor Seed Starting

 First things first.
 Why would you even want to bother with starting seeds indoors?
 Well, here are a few of the benefits…

-Stronger Plants – seedlings are such a delicate thing!
+Stronger plants – seedlings are such a delicate thing!
 They are just like babies, really.
 You have to protect them, nurture them, feed them, sing to them… When they are closer to you, inside the house, this is much easier to do.

 If you take care of your seedlings right and nurture them to a strong little plant, two things will happen.
 First, by the time they are ready to go outside the weather is a bit calmer and might be more predictable.
 And second, they’ll be stronger and much more ready to hold their own against mother nature.

-Better Control of Spacing – when you plant an actual plant, it’s much easier to measure correct spacing than if you planted seeds in the soil.
+Better control of spacing – when you plant an actual plant, it’s much easier to measure correct spacing than if you planted seeds in the soil.
 You won’t have to thin seedlings and you reduce the chance of bare patches due to seeds that didn’t germinate or seedlings that were damaged or consumed by vicious bugs.

 I encourage you to choose one or two main varieties that are known to do good in your area and maybe another experimental variety for you to try.
 Don’t go order seven exotic varieties of tomatoes and none of the main crop varieties because you might end up with very little to show for your hard work.

-Cost Saving – a seedling from the local garden store will cost approximately the same as a pack of 50 or more seeds.
-Of course, you should calculate the soil you’ll use, the containers, electricity, fertilizer and so on… But overall I think you’ll save some money if you start your seeds yourself.
+Cost saving – a seedling from the local garden store will cost approximately the same as a pack of 50 or more seeds.
+Of course, you should calculate the soil you’ll use, the containers, electricity, fertilizer, and so on… But overall I think you’ll save some money if you start your seeds yourself.

 Fun – plain and simple, starting seeds indoors is just fun!
 It’s a great activity to do with the kids, you get your gardening fix when it’s still very cold outside, it might help you carry on through those last few weeks of winter, and it’s so satisfying to see tiny seeds turn into beautiful, strong plants that feed you and know you’ve done it yourself!

-Which Seeds Can I start Indoors?
+Which Seeds Can I Start Indoors?

 Jean-Martin Fortier, in his book the market gardener (really amazing book!), writes:

 “Given the choice between transplanting a crop and direct seeding it, we always prefer to transplant.
 The advantages of this method are worth all the effort and expense, especially if intensifying production on a small plot is the goal.
-The success of our growing oporation therefor depends on our ability to start seeds indoors.”
+The success of our growing operation therefor depends on our ability to start seeds indoors.”

-When Should I Start Seeds Indoors
+When Should I Start Seeds Indoors?

 Let me give you an example…

 Here in central NC (growing zone 7b), soil temperature is very high in September after a hot and humid summer.
 First freeze date is November 15th.
 There are many crops, for example, cabbage, that take more than a couple of months to mature.

 What I can do to solve this problem is plant my cabbage indoors where the A/C unit keeps the temperatures nice and cool.
 I’ll plant it at the beginning of August or even at the end of July, and by mid-September when the outside temperature and soil temperature is much more comfortable for cabbage it will already be a few weeks old and will be able to reach harvest size by the first frost date.